TallJasonPDX/last-nurses-apocalypse-portrait/README.md

 # NurseFilter API

-A FastAPI backend service that processes images through RunPod with different nurse-themed LoRAs for specialized filter effects.
+A FastAPI frontend that processes images through RunPod with using a fastapi backend.

 ## 📋 Features